GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Carol_Sturka/Carol_Sturka_Creatively_Maladjusted.md

 Strength to Love (1963)
 Chapter 2 : Transformed nonconformist

-She is a writer, creative author.
+Carol is a writer, creative author.
 Nonconformist.

 &nbsp;